 Bill has been heavily involved in professional and community activities.
 He is a fellow in the American College of Trial Lawyers and has served as president of the North Carolina State Bar, chair of the North Carolina Board of Law Examiners, on which he served for fourteen years, and president of the North Carolina Association of Defense Attorneys, of which he was a founding member.
 He has served as national president of the Wake Forest Law Alumni Association and the Alumni Association of Davidson College, where he has been a trustee.

 He has been listed in Best Lawyers in America® since 1991, receiving his 25th anniversary plaque in 2016.
+He was named Lawyer of the Year 2019 in Bet-the-Company Litigation by Best Lawyers.
 In 2006, he was named North Carolina’s Best in Litigation in Business North Carolina’s magazine’s Legal Elite.
 He is recognized in North Carolina Super Lawyers and Chambers & Partners in litigation.

 Bill grew up in Winston-Salem, attended Davidson College, the University of North Carolina at Chapel Hill, where he received an MBA, and Wake Forest Law School.
 He and his wife, Myrtie, have three children — two of whom are attorneys — and nine grandchildren.
 He treasures time with his family and outdoor activities, including snow and water sports, hiking, and even raking leaves and cutting grass.